-Lambeth Council is committed to making sure our digital estate is accessible to all our customers.
-With this in mind we have been working towards compliance with level AA of the Web Content Accessibility Guidelines (WCAG) 2.0.
-We are currently working with The Digital Accessibility Centre (DAC) who undertook accessibility testing during July 2017 to help us achieve our objective.
+We are committed to making sure our website is accessible to all our customers and are working towards compliance with level AA of the Web Content Accessibility Guidelines (WCAG) 2.0.
+The Digital Accessibility Centre (DAC) undertook accessibility testing to help us achieve our objective.
 Read the DAC accessibility report (PDF 2.81 MB).

 Ease of use

 We have made every effort to make this site accessible and easy to use for everyone, no matter what browser you choose to use, and whether or not you have any disabilities.

 The site's layout takes into account users who are blind or partially sighted or have difficulties using a mouse.
 The site should be usable by recent versions of Jaws, NVDA, VoiceOver, Window Eyes and Supernova screen readers, ZoomText, Magic, Supernova and basic operating system screen magnifiers, as well as speech recognition software including Dragon Naturally Speaking, and native operating system speech packages.

 Links on the website will open in the same window.

 We aim to make this site easy to understand.
 If you have difficulty understanding any of the content, please contact us at email@example.com